rweigel/magnetovis/README.md

 # Approach

-The objects (e.g, Earth, plasmapause) in `magnetovis` are created using `ParaView` [`Programmable Filters`](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html).
-Programmable filters are short Python scripts that create a `VTK` object. `Programmable Filters` can also be used to modify (filter) an object.
+The objects (e.g, Earth, plasmapause, etc.) in `magnetovis` are created using `ParaView` [`Programmable Sources`](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html).
+Programmable sources are short Python scripts that create a `VTK` object.
+Magnetovis objects are listed in the ParaView `Sources` drop-down menu.
+Selection of these sources creates an unstyled object that can be modified using the `Display (GeometryRepresentation)` menu in the `Properties` window.

-In `magnetovis`, each function associated with an object generates a `VTK` object with a Programmable Filter, converts it to a `ParaView` display object, and then adds attributes to the display object such as colors, annotations, and display properties prior to rendering in `ParaView`.
+In `magnetovis`, each Programmable Source object has an associated script that adds attributes to the display object such as colors and annotations.
+To apply these attributes, execute a `Macro` associated with the Programmable Source.

-A Programmable Filter script is typically entered in the `ParaView` GUI.
-To execute a programmable filter within a Python script that has input parameters, a script containing the input parameters is generated and then passed to `ParaView`.
-The general method of operation is demonstrated in [misc/wrapper/demo.py](https://github.com/rweigel/magnetovis/blob/main/misc/wrapper/demo.py).
-An example of creating a `VTK` object and then modifying attributes is given in [misc/multi_color_lines](https://github.com/rweigel/magnetovis/blob/main/misc/multi_color_lines/demo.py).

 # Notes

-See `docs/Region_Notes.md` for documentation on how magnetosphere regions were computed.
+See `docs/Satellite_Region_Notes.md` for documentation on how magnetosphere regions were computed and a comparison with regions reported by SSCWeb.